Brown scores 30, Celtics beat Bucks 109-86 to even series

-BOSTON (AP) — Jaylen Brown scored 25 of his 30 points in the first half, and the Boston Celtics beat the Milwaukee Bucks 109-86 on Tuesday night to even their second-round playoff at one game apiece.
+Brown scored 25 of his 30 points in the first half, and Boston beat Milwaukee 109-86 on Tuesday night to even the Eastern Conference semifinals at one game apiece.

+“It’s the playoffs.
+That’s it,” Brown said.
+“We can’t let one game kind of dictate how this series goes.
+We wanted to be aggressive from the gate.”

 Brown shook off a dismal shooting night in Game 1, going 9 for 10 in the first half, including 5 for 5 from the 3-point line.
 Jayson Tatum added 19 points and eight assists.
+Grant Williams finished with 21 points.
 Al Horford had 14 points and 11 rebounds.

+“We wanted to come and play like our season was on the line and we did,” Brown said.

 The series doesn’t resume until Game 3 on Saturday in Milwaukee.

-The lead was back up to 101-86 when Antetokounmpo was stripped underneath the basket, leading to another 3 from Tatum.

-Holiday missed a 3 on the other end and Grant Williams dropped his own on the ensuing fast break to make it 107-86 with 1:52 left.
+Antetokounmpo said the Celtics are doing a lot to make it tough for him inside.

+“Strong bodies, being active, being physical —- that’s pretty much it,” he said.
+“It’s gotten tougher to find your teammates.”

-With Smart looking in street clothes from the bench, the Celtics scored the game’s first seven points on their way to taking an 18-3 lead and forcing a quick timeout by the Bucks.
+With Smart watching in street clothes from the bench, the Celtics scored the game’s first seven points on their way to taking an 18-3 lead and forcing a quick timeout by the Bucks.

 Boston scored from a variety of different spots on the court during the run – attacking both at the rim and inside the paint.
 It also included 12 points from the 3-point line, where the Celtics struggled for most of Game 1.

+“It’s not Wilt Chamberlain down there (in the paint),” Udoka said.
+“We can get downhill and attack.”

-Antetokounmpo missed his first six shots of the night before finally getting on the scoreboard via a dunk with less than a minute left in the opening period.
+Antetokounmpo missed his first six shots before finally getting on the scoreboard via a dunk with less than a minute left in the opening period.

 It didn’t stop Boston from banking a 32-21 lead heading into the second quarter, boosted by 17 points from Brown –a career playoff-high for a quarter.